C6xf/fish2eod/docs/source/install.rst

    source ~/.bashrc
    conda activate fish2eod
    pip install git+https://github.com/aaronshifman/fish2eod.git
+   pytest --pyargs fish2eod

 Again once or twice you may be prompted to enter ``Y`` to continue

 Now if you'd like to use this software you can use the conda environment ``fish2eod``

 (Note there are currently plans to add this to pypi but that's for a later date)

+Now there's likely to be a large number of warnings about various things these are completely fine as long as you don't see a big red bar or error messages the tests went smoothly.

 MaxOS